howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_3.md

 ## Add the HTML structure

-In the new `login.php` file start by adding the skelton HTML structure like so:
+In the new `dashboard.php` file start by adding the following HTML structure

 ```html
 <html lang="en">